-This delicious Pumpkin Brownie Loaf is moist, spiced pumpkin bread, meets chocolate brownies, with a layer of chocolate running through the middle!
+Delicious moist pumpkin loaf, meets chocolate brownies, with a layer of chocolate running through the middle!
+A great chocolate twist on pumpkin loaf.

 Last year I made a wonderful Vanilla Brownie Pound Cake Loaf and I decided to bring that same idea in to pumpkin season, pairing the brownie layer with my favourite pumpkin loaf recipe.

 Pumpkin and chocolate go fabulously together and this easy loaf provides the best of both flavours, together.
-Wonderfully moist, this loaf actually gets better with age.
+This one’s a great one to have on the counter for slice and enjoy goodness.
+Wonderfully moist, this pumpkin loaf actually gets better the longer it sits.

 - 3/4 cup unsalted butter